-Following further discussions between the Company and Prescience Point, on May 29, 2019, Prescience Point, Dr. Behrens, Mr. Barry, Mr. Newton and the Company entered into a cooperation agreement (the "Cooperation Agreement"), pursuant to which the Company and Prescience Point agreed to, among other things, nominate (1) Dr. Behrens, (2) Mr. Newton and (3) Mr. Timothy Wright (who was appointed as Chief Executive Officer May 9, 2019 but was not yet a member of the Board) as the only three Class II director candidates for election to the Board at the 2018 Annual Meeting.
-The Cooperation Agreement further provided that, in the event that the 2018 Annual Meeting (which was held on June 17, 2019) was held on or before September 15, 2019, then:

-- (i) promptly following (but no later than five business days after) the 2018 Annual Meeting, the Board would accept the resignation of Larry W. Papasan as a Class III director and appoint (1) Mr. Richard J. Barry (a party to the Cooperation Agreement) and (2) Mr. James L. Bierman (a candidate mutually agreed upon by the Company and Prescience Point in the Cooperation Agreement to be appointed to the Board) as Class III directors; and - (ii) promptly following such appointment of Messrs.
-Barry and Bierman, the Company and Prescience Point would identify an individual, to be mutually agreed upon between Prescience Point and the Company, to stand for election as a Class III director at the 2019 Annual Meeting (such director was not identified by the Company and Prescience Point prior to termination of the Cooperation Agreement by Prescience Point).

-As a result of the agreements set forth in the Cooperation Agreement, Prescience Point was given the right to recommend, participate in, or select, directly or indirectly, up to six Board seats, four of which are held by directors (Dr. Behrens, Mr. Newton, Mr. Bierman and Mr. Wright) who continue to serve on the Board.
-Though Dr. Behrens, Mr. Newton and Mr. Wright were either recommended or agreed to by Prescience Point pursuant to the Cooperation Agreement, they are among the four incumbent directors that Prescience Point is now seeking to replace, as set forth in its preliminary proxy statement filed on April 20, 2021.
+Following further discussions between the Company and Prescience Point, on May 29, 2019, Prescience Point, Dr. Behrens, Mr. Barry, Mr. Newton and the Company entered into a cooperation agreement (the "Cooperation Agreement"), pursuant to which the Company agreed to, among other things, nominate Dr. Behrens, Mr. Newton and Mr. Timothy Wright as the only three Class II director candidates for election to the Board at the 2018 Annual Meeting.
+The Cooperation Agreement further provided that, in the event that the 2018 Annual Meeting was held on or before September 15, 2019, then (i) promptly following (but no later than five business days after) the 2018 Annual Meeting, the Board would accept the resignation of Larry W. Papasan as a Class III director and appoint Mr. Richard J. Barry and Mr. James L. Bierman as Class III directors and (ii) promptly following such appointment, the Company and Prescience Point would identify an individual, to be mutually agreed upon between Prescience Point and the Company, to stand for election as a Class III director at the 2019 Annual Meeting.
+As a result of the above-referenced arrangements set forth in the Cooperation Agreement, the Company effectively granted Prescience Point direct or indirect control over up to six Board seats, four of which are held by directors (Dr. Behrens, Mr. Newton, Mr. Bierman and Mr. Wright) who continue to serve on the Board and Mr. Wright who continues to serve as the Company's Chief Executive Officer.